 DIVERSIFIED TOURISM POTENTIAL OF MOROCCO

-The beauty and diversity of landscapes provides each region with a different attraction to tourists.
+The beauty and diversity of landscapes provide each region with a different attraction to tourists.
 The coastlines attract resort tourism, the center of the country promotes cultural tourism, the mountains are ideal for hikes and the south attracts tourists to its magnificent valleys and exciting excursions into the desert.
 Regardless of the location, each area of Morocco is home to a wonderful and unique tourist experience.

 Seaside tourism and cultural tourism in Morocco are sometimes described as competitive.
-However, each area has specific times of the year where tourism is higher due to variances in weather or special tourist oriented events.
-The proliferation of the World Wide Web has definitely increased tourism, particularly in the South, where magnificent treks on camel back into the desert continue to grow through enthusiastic word of mouth and positive reports on the internet.
+However, each area has specific times of the year where tourism is higher due to variances in weather or special tourist-oriented events.
+The proliferation of the World Wide Web has definitely increased tourism, particularly in the South, where magnificent treks on camelback into the desert continue to grow through enthusiastic word of mouth and positive reports on the internet.

 Tourists are most often European and predominantly French.
-Spaniards, Swiss, Germans and Austrians, as well as tourists from northern Europe are beginning to visit more frequently and the Portuguese visit frequently to learn of the contribution of their country to the history and magnificent architecture of Morocco.
+Spaniards, Swiss, Germans, and Austrians, as well as tourists from northern Europe, are beginning to visit more frequently and the Portuguese visit frequently to learn of the contribution of their country to the history and magnificent architecture of Morocco.
 Recently Italians have begun to discover the beautiful Moroccan landscapes and U.S. mainland tourists visit Morocco, but are less numerous.

 THE NEW TRENDS MOROCCO TOURISM